sup0gari/CTF_Knowledge/DB/Microsoft SQL Server.md

 # Microsoft SQL Server
 ## Notes
-If commands are not found or do not work, you may need to install or update it
+If commands are not found or do not work, you may need to install or update it.
 The commands and tools used here were tested on Kali Linux (Rolling Edition)

 ## Port